-Here are a few things to things about when picking items for your registry:
+Here are a few things to think about when picking items for your baby registry:

-- Pick products within a wide price range in order to give your family and friends lots of options for helping you prepare for bringing baby home.
+- Pick products within a wide price range in order to give your family and friends lots of options for helping you prepare for bringing your new baby home.

 - Ask yourself – Do I really need this?
 Will this item help make my life easier or will it just be clutter?

 - Think outside the box – there are a wide range of items you can use for baby that are not in the Baby category.
 Add those as well.
 Check out my recommendations for what to stock up on to help your body heal after childbirth here.

 11 products you really want to include on your baby registry:

 These are baby products that I used over and over again as a Mom of 4.
 These are MUST HAVE items to add to your baby registry.

 #1 – Swaddle blankets –

 You can never have too many of these!
 Use to swaddle baby, but also as a nursing cover, car seat cover, burp cloth or even a diaper changing pad (in a pinch).